abcamiletto/autonomous_robot_sim/README.md

 This is a Gazebo simulation of a mobile autonomous robot

 ## Install
-You need to install the libfranka library.
-You can find the instruction here: https://frankaemika.github.io/docs/installation_linux.html
-It may be better to build it from source, i got problem with the single command line you can find in the tutorial.

-After that, just clone this repository in a src folder and make sure the `franka_ros` submodule is correctly downloaded, and in the right franka_ros folder.
+Just clone this repository in a src folder and make sure the `franka_ros` submodule is correctly downloaded, and in the right franka_ros folder.
 If there is any error, you can download it from here: https://github.com/frankaemika/franka_ros

 ## Task 1: Pick and Place
 The first thing to do is to make sure we are in the right folder and we sourced the workspace so: